 I now keep 2-3 spare plastic bottles at home.
 I can send with them in case more then one child has left it at school.

-Tidy the night before
+3. Tidy up the night before

 Another thing we have implemented is tidying the house thoroughly after dinner.
 I load the dishwasher, hoover and give the surfaces and cooker a wipe down.